judoscale/judoscale-python/sample-apps/django_celery_sample/README.md

-# Celery Sample App
+# Django and Celery Sample App

-This is a minimal Flask app for testing Celery with the judoscale package.
+This is a minimal Django and Celery app for testing the judoscale package.

 ## Prerequisites